homebeaver/SwingSet3-demos/README.md

 ## TO MODIFY/BUILD

-The full source for the SwingSet2 demo can be found in the "src" subdirectory.
+The full source can be found in the "src" subdirectory.

 - clone the git repo
 - build with maven